kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 %timeit vectorized_intersects_1000x(multi_polygon)
 # 1.94 μs ± 79.3 ns per loop (mean ± std. dev. of 7 runs, 1,000,000 loops each)
 ```

-For scalar geometries, every `Geometry` is a separate Python object and separately garbage collected.
-That plus the Python `for` loop adds _so much_ overhead.

 ## Serialization overhead